-We invite you to submit your paper proposal to the Seventh Annual Southwest Workshop on Mixed Methods Research (SWMMR) through Conference Bit.
-If safe and possible, we will meet in October 19-20, 2023 at the University of Maryland, College Park.
-Confirmed Distinguished Scholars for 2023 include Agustina Giraudy (American University), Laia Balcells (Georgetown University), Mai Hassan (MIT), Isabella Alcañiz (University of Maryland), and Callie Jones (University of Maryland).
+We invite you to submit your paper proposal to the Eleventh Annual Southwest Workshop on Mixed Methods Research (SWMMR) through Conference Bit.
+We will meet on October 15-16, 2026, at the Munk School of Global Affairs & Public Policy at the University of Toronto.

 Would you like your institution to host SWMMR?
 Please send an email to swmmrworkshop@gmail.com.